bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 Yeah, so it is a project completely written in C, in the C language.
 I think even still sticking to the C89 standard, which is probably widely supported on a huge range of platforms, including small microcontrollers.
 And what it basically includes are functions to just create and verify digital signatures.
-A large part of the most recent SoftFork, the Taproot and the Schnorr signatures, that last part, the Schnorr signatures that has also been implemented in LibSec-B, of course.
+A large part of the most recent SoftFork, the Taproot and the Schnorr signatures, that last part, the Schnorr signatures that has also been implemented in LibSecp, of course.
 And yeah, it's a different world than Bitcoin Core.
 It's so much more low-level.
 Like every math operation is basically a single function called.